请调整浏览器窗口大小或者请使用手机查看!

 When Uncle George comes for a visit, they try to fix him up with Herman's mother only to have him flip for Sally.

-Following a concussion at the office, Rob winds up at a swinging party in New Jersey with no idea how he got there.
+After receiving a bump on the head at the office, Rob develops temporary amnesia and winds up at a swinging party in New Jersey with no idea how he got there.

 As director of the annual area variety show, Rob finds himself trapped between casting Laura as this year's leading woman (again) or a dazzlingly talented newcomer to the neighborhood.